doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. MDMD - More Deadly Morrowind Denizens.esp
 1. MDMD - Creatures Add-on.esp

 If you installed the **Content** section, you will need to move "Quorn Resource Integration.esp" higher in your load order, so that Yet Another Guard Diversity Overhaul and Mamaea Awakened overwrite its changes.
-Move "Quorn Resource Integration.esp" and "Hunter's Mark.esp" below the unique item ESPs from the **Visuals** section:
+Move "Quorn Resource Integration.esp" the other "New Items" plugins below the equipment ESPs from the **Visuals** section:
 1. Complete Armor Joints.esp
-1. [**All the unique items ESPs** or the self-created **Unique Items Merged ESP**]
+1. Hopesfire Torch (+ brighter trueflame).esp
+1. Hircine's Artifacts.esp
+1. Hunter's Mark.esp
 1. Quorn Resource Integration.esp
-1. Hunter's Mark.esp

 Ensure that the following mods always load *last* (i.e. at the very bottom) in your load order:
 1. Some of a Kind.esp